55 TN fishermen held, 8 boats seized by SL Navy; CM urges Centre to act | Law-Order

 - India

-As many as 55 Tamil Nadu fishermen were arrested and 8 boats seized by Sri Lankan Naval personnel on Sunday, an official here said.
+As many as 55 Tamil Nadu fishermen were arrested and 8 boats seized by Sri Lankan Naval personnel on Sunday following which Chief Minister M K Stalin took up the matter with the Centre to secure their release and all the 73 boats captured so far by the neighbouring country.

-Following their arrest, they were taken to Kangesanthurai camp in the island nation, a fishermen association leader and authorities said.
+Following their arrest, they were taken to Kangesanthurai camp, a fishermen association leader and authorities said.

 Ramanathapuram MP, K Navas Kani spoke to union ministers and urged them to take immediate steps for the release of the fishermen and their boats.